Skill level: Advanced, with C and 32-bit experience.

 - I2S for PIC32MX/MZ – Application: Music Box

-If you haven’t covered these tutorials yet, read up on them, because these tell you a little story on how to build a small music box using an audio DAC! 🙂
+If you haven’t covered these tutorials yet, read up on them, because they would tell you a little story about how to build a small music box by using an audio DAC! 🙂

-Well, from the previous tutorial, you do know that there are many, many types of audio DAC.
-The one you are currently using is the UDA1334ATS.
-If you have managed to grab hold of an audio codec which is called Cirrus Logic’s WM8731, this little chip has many extra features such as an ADC for the microphone, volume control and you can adjust the settings (serial audio interface, sampling rate, etc) inside.
+From the previous tutorials, you’ve learnt that there are many, many types of audio DAC, while the one we used was the UDA1334ATS.
+But if you have managed to grab hold of an audio codec called Cirrus Logic’s WM8731, you’ll notice this little chip has many extra features such as an ADC for the microphone, volume control and you can adjust the settings (serial audio interface, sampling rate, etc) inside.

 However, there is a price to pay for such an advanced audio DAC – you need another I2C bus (not I2S) to control the board before it can sing for you!
 No worries as the drivers (thanks to MikroElektronika) are supplied from the main site and it is already ported for your reference and convenience.